 Students must include with their application a two- to three-page single-spaced essay explaining why they are interested in attending the program and what they plan to do upon completion of their degree.
 Each applicant should also have at least one letter of reference sent by the reference to firstname.lastname@example.org or by mail to Kate Bronfenbrenner, Director of Labor Education Research, 356 ILR Research Building, Cornell University, Ithaca, NY 14853.
 The letter(s) should speak to as many of the following attributes about the applicant as possible: research and writing aptitude and experience; depth of knowledge and experience relating to strategic corporate research, labor policy, globalization, organizing, bargaining, and comprehensive campaigns; and long-term academic and career goals.
 The reference letters are due no later than May 2, 2014.

 The registration fee covers all instruction, books and materials, bus passes, opening reception, picnic on Wednesday night, and closing luncheon on Friday.
 A $100 tuition deposit is required for all registrations no later than May 1, 2015.

 The AFL-CIO will provide a limited number of additional needs-based scholarships to further reduce the cost of tuition for students taking the course for credit.
-These scholarships are only for students taking the course for credit and writing a research paper; non-credit students do not qualify, nor do students who are not seriously committed to doing the twenty-page research paper.
+These scholarships are only for students taking the course for credit and writing a research paper; non-credit students do not qualify, nor do students who are not seriously committed to doing the twenty-five- to thirty-page research paper.
 The scholarships only cover a portion of the tuition and do not cover housing or transportation.
 To apply for a scholarship, please attach an additional one-page essay outlining your reasons for requesting this scholarship.
 Also explain how you are going to make the time commitment to complete the research and the writing within the allotted time frame.
 Please note that the scholarships only apply to those students interested in taking the course for credit, and will only cover a portion of the credit tuition cost.
-Union employees and students who are funded by their employer are not eligible.
+Union employees and other students who are funded by their employers are not eligible.